skellis46/slipbox/improvisation and the threshold of the self.md

 On this point re Krägeloh and the limits of phenomenology:

 > However, the thought about Consciousness or Reality is unique amongst all thoughts.
 When we try to think of Consciousness, it is like looking into a black hole.
 It is not even black.
 The mind simply cannot go there.
 It cannot go to that objectless place because the mind is itself an object.
 How could an object fit into a space that has no dimensions? [@spira-2008-transparency] - this is a huge limit

+"However, at times Consciousness divides the totality of experience into two camps.
+Everything that is part of the ‘not me’ camp is called ‘the world.’
+Everything that is part of the ‘me’ camp is called ‘the body/mind.’"
+(Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

 Is the following useful (both re above) and also [[sati, mindfulness and remembering]]:
 > However, the essence of the experience, a moment of Consciousness knowing itself knowingly, is colourless and transparent, and therefore cannot be remembered. [@spira-2008-transparency]